Shreyasramakrishna90/CS-6381-01-Final-Project/README.md

 ***Architecture Challenges***

-The architecture we propose should satisfy the following requirements:
+The proposed architecture should satisfy the following requirements:
 a) Location transparency: The servers running the instance of database, should be migratable and available at any location.
 b) Data protection: Data should be encrypted while being moved to the server.
 c) Reliability: Any part of the architecture can break down, we need to think about making the system reliable and available.
 d) Online Query: We should be able to perform some online query on the data using stream processing/ Complex Event Processing.
 e) Plug and play.
 The architecture should be modular.
 The system should be able to integrateany new component without much of a problem.

-The figure below shows the overall architecture of the smart city,which includes two main parts:
+The figure below shows the overall architecture of the smart city, which includes two main parts:

 a) Smart home data streaming.